How to Implement a Jira Migration (a 2025 Step-by-Step Guide)

 The problem here is that getting user feedback is always difficult.
 Users will rarely have enough time to explain their requirements in the necessary detail or validate new software to the degree that is required.

 Because of this, a Big Bang migration may well be followed by a ‘WTF’ moment.
-This usually only happens when staff has to put the new instance to use.
+This usually only happens when staff have to put the new instance to use.

 And at this point, you might be left without having the option to roll things back.